View Marion Snow's Obituary on telegram.com and share memories

 Marion Snow, 97

 Grafton - Marion (Hill) Snow, 97, passed peacefully at St. Vincent Hospital in Worcester on April 5, succumbing to the coronavirus.
-Born in North Grafton in 1923, the daughter of N. and N., she was predeceased by her sister, N., her beloved husband of 57 years, William, and their son, Gary.
+Born in North Grafton in 1923, the daughter of Lillian (Johnson) and Esten Hill.
+She was predeceased by her beloved husband of 57 years, William, and their son Gary and her sister Barbara.
 She is survived by her nephews Hank Prescott, of South Carolina and David Prescott, of Virginia.

 She was a graduate of Becker Junior College of Business Administration and Secretarial Science.
 She was an accountant for and investment firm in Worcester and then volunteered at Tufts University Veterinary School in North Grafton, working with exotic animals for many years, well beyond retirement age.
 She lived the last years of her life at the Notre Dame du Lac Heath Care Facility in Worcester.
 Thanks to Notre Dame du Lac and St. Vincent Hospital for the care they gave Marion through her journey over her final years and days.
 Special thanks for the dedication of her aides from Family Tree Home Care, who made it possible for Marion to keep her beloved cat, "Kitty", after moving to Notre Dame du Lac.